Due Monday 2/26 via Blackboard by 11:59 pm.

 The memo should be clear and as free of technical jargon as possible: you are preparing it for people who are smart but not economists, and it's also likely that your memo would be circulated widely among the rest of the staff.
 (Be sure to avoid the prohibited technical terms in "More Tips on Writing a Policy Memo" below.)
 A graph or two can be used to illustrate key points but everything must be explained clearly in words as well.

 Please note that this is an individual assignment: you must write the memo yourself rather than working in a group.
 Also, this exercise is graded on the quality of your exposition: that is, how clearly and concisely you present the analysis.
 With that said, please be sure to get the analytical details right: consult the answer sheet for the exercise, if necessary.

-Please submit the memo electronically via Blackboard.
-PDF format would be best but other formats are OK if you don't have software that can produce PDF.
+Please submit the memo via Blackboard and use a filename that begins with your surname: e.g., jones-memo-1.pdf.
+PDF format is best but other formats are OK if you don't have software that can produce PDF.

 |Tips on Writing a Policy Memo|

 |More Tips on Writing a Policy Memo|